Across the Chasm–Underwater

 What is described here allegorically is the same momentous event Lewis described in his 1951 memoir, Surprised by Joy.
 (Note the presence of primroses in both versions.)
 There he wrote of it “in a sense the central story of my life is about nothing else.”

-But could this account, written 18 years earlier, have captured the experience more freshly?
+But perhaps this account, written 18 years earlier, captured the experience more freshly.
 At any rate it is a different, usually ignored window on that one event that led to millions of people all over the world being blessed by Lewis’s writings.

 And it’s one close to my heart.
 When I first read this I was a new Christian at 24, and it was only the second “Christian book” I had ever opened.
 After I read this passage I did not move from my seat until I had finished the book, so astonished was I that another person had the same childhood experiences that I did.